Gefechtshelm M92

-The Gefechtshelm M92 (or Gefechtshelm Schuberth B826) is the standard issue combat helmet of the Bundeswehr, first fielded in 1992 as a replacement of earlier M1956 steel helmets that were previously used during the Cold War.
+The Gefechtshelm M92 (or Gefechtshelm Schuberth B826) is the standard issue combat helmet of the Bundeswehr, first fielded in 1992 as a replacement of earlier M1A1 helmets that were previously used during the Cold War.
 It is made from Aramid composite materials and is used by all branches of the Bundeswehr.

 History

 The Federal Office of Defense Technology and Procurement (Bundesamt für Wehrtechnik und Beschaffung) commissioned the Federal Ministry of Defence to investigate new helmet concepts at the end of the 1960s.
 In order to achieve a higher impact strength, different materials were tested, including titanium and plastics.
 However, at that time the use of titanium helmets was uneconomical due to the high production costs, while plastics were not mature enough at the time to meet military demands; composite materials were also checked.
 The shape of the helmet is similar to the U.S. PASGT helmet.

 The first M92 was issued in 1992 to the Bundeswehr.
 Pakistan and Singapore were known to have received 826 helmets for field testing for potential adoption.

 In May 2015, it was reported that the German Ministry of Defense is considering to replace all M92s used by the Bundeswehr.
 This is due to problems in the helmet's production where loose bolts were able to escape from inspections.